Xe/site/blog/olin-2-the-future-09-5-2018.markdown

 ```

 (Yes, I know I made a lot of fuss about not just blindly following the design
-desicions of the past and then just suggested returning a negative value from a
+decisions of the past and then just suggested returning a negative value from a
 function to indicate the presence of an error.
 I just don't know of a better and
 more portable mechanism for errors yet.
 If you have one, please suggest it to me.)

 You may have noticed that the `invoke` function takes void pointers.
 This is
 intentional.
 This will require additional code generation on the server side to
-support copying the values out of webassembly memory.
+support copying the values out of WebAssembly memory.
 This may serve to be
 completely problematic, but I bet we can at least get Rust working with this.

 Using these basic primitives, we can actually model way more than you think would